 Private shuttle from train station back to Cusco

-Single travelers joining the trip are paired with someone of the same sex
+Solo travelers are paired with someone of the same gender

 Laundry available at the hotel.
 Please ask the front desk for details